The Society

 Work in this field includes:

-• quantative determination of visual functioning.
+• quantitative and qualitative assessments of visual functioning.

 • rehabilitation of people with vision impairments.